nicholsons/comp0035-2024-tutorials/activities/week5/5-3-studentdb-normalised-structure.md

     }

     enrollment {
-        int enrollment_id PK
-        int student_id FK "NOT NULL, ON UPDATE CASCADE, ON DELETE CASCADE" int course_id FK "NOT NULL, ON UPDATE CASCADE, ON DELETE CASCADE" int teacher_id FK "ON UPDATE CASCADE, ON DELETE SET NULL" }
+        int student_id PK, FK "NOT NULL, ON UPDATE CASCADE, ON DELETE CASCADE" int course_id PK, FK "NOT NULL, ON UPDATE CASCADE, ON DELETE CASCADE" int teacher_id PK, FK "ON UPDATE CASCADE, ON DELETE SET NULL" }

     enrollment }o--|| student: "is enrolled in"